Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### custvardisable
 Name of the custom variable (vars.idontwanttoseeagraph for example) that will disable graphs if set to true.
 Defaults to `grafana_graph_disable`.

+### custvarconfig
+Name of the custom variable (vars.usegraphconfig for example) that will be used as graph config name.
+Defaults to `grafana_graph_config`.
+This will overwrite the search order and force the module to use the graph configuration name that the variiable points to.
+For example you have `vars.grafana_graph_config = "check_my_tesla"` in your service configuration, the module will look for an [graph configuration](04-graph-configuration.md) that is named `check_my_tesla` and use this to render/show the performance graph.
+If there is no such a configuration, the `default-template` will be used.

 ### theme
 The Grafana theme that will be used.
 Defaults to `light`.